ankerapp/anker-app/README.md

 > **Note**: `npm run build` will not copy the `data.json` file on windows.
 You might wanna copy it manually.

+If you want to publish your theme read [these guidelines](https://github.com/ankerapp/anker-themes#how-do-i-make-a-theme).

 ### The JSON File <a name="json-file"></a>
 The JSON file is very straight forward. `name` is your name you want to show.
 `links` are the links that are listed on your bio and `socials` are obviously